 - How staff can spot crypto trading in a bank statement

-- How staff can support students to use cryptocurrency safely
+- How to try and make sure students who choose to use cryptocurrency do so safely

 What is cryptocurrency?